turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

 ### End-of-Project Demos

-Wednesday morning of week 6 your team will demo your application to the class and instructors (the application should be demo'd using _production_).
+Thursday morning of week 6 your team will demo your application to the class and instructors (the application should be demo'd using _production_).
 It will be a great preparation for demo night so you can nail your demos!

 ### Evaluation